 Alongside the construction of new homes and toilets, Habitat for Humanity worked with community members to teach people about safe water, sanitation and hygiene (WaSH) practices.
 Helping people to understand the importance of safe hygiene is an effective way to directly lessen the spread of diseases.

 We hope that you share our joy in celebrating the achievements in Malawi during 2020-2021.
-Despite the difficulties of working during the Covid-19 outbreak, a huge impact has been made.

 If you are inspired by our work in Malawi and would like to help us continue to support families to live in safe and decent housing around the world, please consider donating today.